2016 Rock the Ridge 50 by Iain Ridgway

 This race was never on the schedule but first Ken then Ben contacted me to see if I would run.
-I’d never heard of the race until I joined MPF RNR Team but was really interested in a fast 50 mile ‘trail’ race.
+I was really interested in a fast 50 mile ‘trail’ race.
 I use the inverted commas as it is generally a very fast course on the carriage roads of the Mohonk Preserve; however whilst fast it also contains a significant amount of elevation change, albeit very gradually.
 It certainly appealed but fell at a busy time of year.

 However with an upcoming move and increased Daddy day care duties fast approaching, I’m racing far more than I typically do in the early part of 2016.
 With Ocean Drive Marathon, Naked Bavarian, Springle Track, Breakneck and now Rock the Ridge 50 this is my busiest start to a year for a long time.